MELLIFERA-Labs/crun/README.md

 CRUN is a simple command line tool to spin up blockchain node.
 It is designed to be simple and easy to use.

+Python 3.8 or python3.10 is required to run this tool.

 ## Installation

 To install simply download the latest release from the [releases page]()